Chuo-ku Tourism Association Official Blog

 The other day, I went to the 72nd National Tea Festival (Tea Festival) held in Nihonbashi!

-I want overseas people to know the goodness of Japanese tea.
+We want overseas people to know the goodness of Japanese tea.

 Tea festival. jpg

-Tea festival 2.jpg
+Tea Festival 2.jpg

-I swayed on the drying table
+I performed a leaf swing on the drying table.

-I'm glad that my hands are smooth!
+Even better, my hands are smooth!

-Tea festival 3.jpg
+Tea Festival 3.jpg

-It's a story that seems to be far away, but delicious tea takes a certain amount of time and effort!
+It is a story that seems to be far away, but delicious tea takes a certain amount of time and effort!

 IMG_3535.JPG